-The main support scheme to stimulate electricity from renewable energy sources is a feed-in premium scheme.
-RES-E project developers with installations ≥ 10 kW have to acquire access to this scheme by submitting successful bids in tenders .
-Subsidies and loans can be obtained by RES-E project developers through successful applications at the Climate Change Special Programme or the Lithuanian Environmental Investment Funds (investment subsidies only).
-RES-E plants are exempted from excise duty.
-Consumers with a small PV installation can benefit from net metering.
-Producers of heating and cooling from renewable energy sources are exempt from environmental pollution tax and are eligible for grants.
-Moreover, heat suppliers are obliged to purchase all heat produced from renewable energy sources.
-Renewable transport fuels are promoted through reimbursement of raw materials for biofuel production, a biofuels (blending) quota scheme as well as exemption from excise tax and environmental pollution tax.
+The main support scheme to stimulate electricity from renewable energy sources is a floating feed-in premium.
+RES-E project developers with installations > 10 kW have to acquire access to the floating feed-in premium scheme by submitting successful bids in tenders.
+Currently, Lithania having already depleted preset caps for premium support to new installations up to 2020, for the time being tenders are put on hold.
+Any upcoming tender is set to offer a fixed premium on a technology-neutral basis.
+Subsidies and loans can be applied for by RES-E project developers.
+Renewable electricity generation plants are exempted from excise duty.
+Producers of solar, wind, and biomass power benefit from net metering.
+Producers of heating and cooling from renewable energy sources are exempt from environmental pollution tax and are eligible for loans and grants from the Lithuanian Environmental Investment Fund (LEIF) under the Climate Change Special Programme.
+Moreover, heat suppliers are obliged to procure only heat produced from renewable energy sources.
+Biogas that is injected into the natural gas system is eligible for feed-in tariffs set by the National Commission for Energy Control and Prices (NCC).
+Biogenic transport fuels are promoted through reimbursement of raw materials for biofuel production, a biofuels quota (blending) scheme as well as exemption from excise tax and environmental pollution tax.